AbdulYakubu/portfolio/README.md

 10. I created a Footer.jsx and FooterStyles.css file in the component folder.

 11. I created a HeroImg2.jsx and Heroimg2Styles.css file in the components folder.
-   1. I imported the HeroImg2Styles.css file in the HeroImg2.jsx file.
+12. I imported the HeroImg2Styles.css file in the HeroImg2.jsx file.
-   2. In the HeroImg2, I created the following;
+13. In the HeroImg2, I created the following;
     a.
 A background image.
     b.
 A props that contains a heading and a text

-12. I created the following files in the components folder.
+14. I created the following files in the components folder.
-   1. WorkCard.jsx file.
+15. WorkCard.jsx file.
-   2. WorkCardStyles.css file
+16. WorkCardStyles.css file
-   3. WorkCardData.jsx file acting as an API.
+17. WorkCardData.jsx file acting as an API.
-   4. Work.jsx file.
+18. Work.jsx file.

+19. I created the following files in the components folder.
+20. AboutContent.jsx file
+21. AboutContentStyles.css file
+22. Form.jsx file
+23. FormStyles.css file